 Hopefully these 5 tips for buying a home in Seattle will make your home shopping a bit easier.
 As a real estate broker that has been in the Seattle market for 20 years, I’ve seen all the cycles and dealt with most of the issues that come up in home hunting.

 Seattle isn’t the easiest city to buy in right now, but it’s absolutely worth it.
-Homes appreciated 14.8% last year in the city, and there’s no sign of slowing down.
+Homes appreciated 14.8% last year and the market is still very strong.
 Be prepared, don’t give up, and happy house-hunting!